KFAR: History

 KFAR was founded in 1939 by Austin E. Lathrop.
 The station marked his entry into broadcasting, as Lathrop continued to diversify and expand his business empire throughout the Alaska Territory.
 Lathrop hired engineer Stanton Bennett to build the station.
 Bennett, in turn, recommended that Lathrop hire a young engineer he worked with in Oregon named Augie Hiebert, who would later become influential in starting Lathrop's second radio station, KENI.

 For most of the station's early existence, its studio was in the Lathrop Building in downtown Fairbanks.
 The station shared space in the building with other Lathrop enterprises, such as the Fairbanks Daily News-Miner.
 Its transmitter was on Farmers Loop Road, northeast of the University of Alaska, on a tract of land owned by Lathrop (around which the Fairbanks Golf and Country Club was later built).
 On the radio dial, it was originally on 610 kHz and moved to 660 kHz in 1956.

-After Lathrop passed away in 1950, his numerous businesses were still managed by his business partners under the corporate name The Lathrop Company, with the radio stations falling under Midnight Sun Broadcasting Company's subsidiary.
+Following Lathrop's death in 1950, his numerous businesses continued to be run by his business associates under the corporate umbrella of The Lathrop Company, with the radio stations under subsidiary Midnight Sun Broadcasting Company.
 One of those associates, Alvin O. "Al" Bramstedt, purchased the Lathrop broadcasting holdings in 1960.
 Changing the name slightly to Midnight Sun Broadcasters, Bramstedt and his company operated the station throughout the 1960s and 1970s.
 Midnight Sun also operated sister station KFAR television on channel 2, with much cooperation and intermingling of on-air personnel evident.

 Bramstedt retired and sold off his holdings in the early 1980s.
 The partnership of Bill Walley, Edward A. Merdes and Louis Frank Delong, doing business as Borealis Broadcasters, purchased the station.
 They would also launch KWLF during this time period.

 The station was later owned by New Northwest Broadcasters, which purchased Borealis.
 It is currently owned by Rob Ingstad, through licensee Rob Ingstad Licenses, LLC, and goes by the branding of The Radio Station.
 Perry Walley, the company's general manager, is the son of Bill Walley and grew up around the station, as did his brother Terry, who is the general manager of rival broadcaster Tanana Valley Television.